-[However, the information field lacks MSB and LSB labels.
-Should be "the first four bytes".]
+[The information field has no MSB and LSB labels.
+Change to "the first four bytes".]

 6.25.2.2.3 Command-specific information sense data descriptor

 ...
 When a four byte quantity is stored in the COMMAND-SPECIFIC INFORMATION field, the most significant four bytes shall be zero.